Processing math: 100%

 Vacuous Proofs

 Remember, implications are nothing but logical expressions with a truth value.
 By proving an implication, we are proving that the truth value of an implication is true.
-Many of the proof statements that we’ve seen so far require us to prove something of the form $P \implies Q$, and we assume that $P$ is true.
-The only way for $P \implies Q$ to have a value of true when $P$ is true, is for $Q$ to be true.
+Many of the proof statements that we’ve seen so far require us to prove something of the form PQ, and we assume that P is true.
+The only way for PQ to have a value of true when P is true, is for Q to be true.

 T T T T